|

 treacherous for the local sportsman racers

-and were modified to the current day 18 degree banking
+and were modified after the 1972 season to the current day 18 degree banking.

 During